Skip to content

 Streetphotography in Monochrome

-In the last couple of weeks I worked on a complete redesign of the website.
+In the last couple of weeks, I worked on completely redesigning the website.
 The aim was to make it more functional and accessible – and give it a pretty new look.
-So it took a lot of time and I didn’t have much of it.
-Anyway, finally it is ready for 2015 and I can get back to business – posting photography it was, if I remember correctly.
+So, it took a lot of time, and I didn’t have much of it.
+Anyway, finally, it is ready for 2015, and I can get back to business – posting photography, it was, if I remember correctly.

-Before I get to that a quick orientation walk through the new site:
+Before I get to that, here is a quick orientation walk through the new site:

 test